Can you give the gift of love?

 Yes, depending on the needs of the child and the flexibility of your work.
 For permanent care we usually request that someone is able to be at home for the first six months of the placement for the child to settle in.
 Many of our carers who care for school-age children work full or part time, and respite carers are usually people who work full-time but are able to spend one weekend a month with a child.

-Please complete our become a carer enquiry form, specifying where you live and which type of care you are interested in, and one of our staff from the relevant team will contact you to discuss further.
+Please complete our become a carer enquiry form, specifying where you live and which type of out of home care you are interested in, and one of our staff from the carer recruitment team will contact you to discuss further.

 Yes, you can specify an age range or gender of child you would like to foster.
 Our workers will discuss your preferences with you and assess your lifestyle to match the needs of a child to you and your individual situation.
 We generally do not place children in households where there are children of the same age group.